Clinical Information For the Treatment Of Flu

 Flu - Diagnostic Patterns

 The Chinese Medicine treatment of flu generally involves arriving at the appropriate TCM diagnosis or pattern.
 This pattern within the individual is what treatment is based on not the general condition (see treating the cause and not the symptoms).

-Flu - Tam Healing - Tong Ren Protocols
+Flu - Tam Healing and Tongren Therapy Protocols

 Tong Ren Therapy is the energy healing/medical qi gong aspect of the Tam Healing System.
 The areas of focus for flu that we would use in Tong Ren techniques form the basis for our acupuncture treatments as well.
 Generally you would mix these primary points with points specific to the patients underlying TCM pattern and then our tuina (medical massage) would be largely focused on these points as well.

 The following Tam healing and tong ren therapy protocols may be used with flu: